storj/docs/app/(docs)/object-mount/macos/user-guide/page.md

 # User Guide: macOS Native App

-This guide walks you through the core steps to get started with **Object Mount** on macOS &mdash; including activation, adding credentials, and mounting your cloud-based object storage as a local volume.
+This guide walks you through the core steps to get started with **Object Mount** on macOS, including: activation, adding credentials, and mounting your cloud-based object storage as a local volume.

 ## Step 1.
 Launch & Activate Object Mount